ddev/ddev/docs/content/users/install/ddev-installation.md

     You can use DDEV in remote [GitHub Codespaces](https://github.com/features/codespaces) without having to run Docker locally.

-    Start by creating a `.devcontainer/devcontainer.json` file in your project repository.
+    Start by creating a `.devcontainer/devcontainer.json` file in your project repository:

-    Your updated `devcontainer.json` file may differ depending on your project, but you should have `install-ddev` in the `features` section:

     ```json
     {